psbds/kubernetes-snippets/devops/service-connection-setup/README.md

 ## Setting up Service Connection (with Script)

 You can also use the script of the `setup-service-connection.bash` file, to create the service endpoint through the Azure DevOps REST API.

+## Setting up Service Connection (with Azure Pipelines)

+You can setup a pipeline on Azure DevOps using the file `setup-service-connection-pipeline.yaml` file.

+This is useful for cases where you create your clusters using a pipeline, in this way, you can also create the service endpoint altogether.